What Condition Is My Folding Knife In

 c.
 Scales are starting to separate at some points from the liners/springs.

 d.
-Color fading and a significant amount of wear on the texture/pattern is to be expected and one or more pins/screws may be missing.
+Color fading and a significant amount of wear on the texture/pattern is to be expected, but no more than one pin/screw may be missing.

 5. Other Items: